junyeeeeeeeeee/Quela_Qblox/README.md

     * Measurements under two-tone can only measure one qubit in one measurement.
 2. Function 'pulse_preview()' is updated into support.py
     * Figure out the problem why two-tone can't draw the measuring pulse: if the pulse is longer than 1us, then the pulse will not show.
-    * Waiting for Qblox to fix
+    * Waiting for Qblox to fix.
+    * After fixing the problem, clear the codes in Oidle5QMeas.